JamesDun2866/Recipe-Markdown-Converter/README.md

+# Recipe MArkdown Converter for Chowdown Recipe Manager

-Simple script designed to take a recipe paste/dump and turn it into a markdown recipe format for the chowdown recipe manager.
+### Simple script designed to take a recipe paste/dump and turn it into a markdown recipe format for the chowdown recipe manager.

 To use this, paste a recipe into a notepad and insert the flags so the script knows where to split.
 These flags are TITLE, EXTRAS, DIRECTIONS And INGREDIENTS.